Kintyre/ksconf/docs/source/contrib.rst

     vim ksconf/setup_entrypoints*.py
     git add kconf/setup_entrypoints.py

-    # Now run pre-commit to ensure that the new command is found sucessfully and is importable
+    # Now run pre-commit to ensure that the new command is found successfully and is importable

     pre-commit
     # Now go write code, tests, docs and commit ...